Defining Relative Clauses

 2. He married her (Él se casó con ella)

-We know very little about the woman who / that he married (sabemos muy poco de la mujer con la que él se casó)
+We know very little about the woman who / that he married (sabemos muy poco de la mujer con la que él se casó)her

 Choose the correct answer.